 Epigenetic modifications change gene activity but don’t structurally change the body’s genetic blueprints.
 Diet, aging, environmental exposure and other factors can prompt epigenetic changes that amplify or silence certain genes.

-A drug that inhibits the IDH mutant enzymes is in clinical trials.
+A drug that inhibits the IDH mutant enzymes is in non-UT Health-related clinical trials.
 The UT Health discovery provides evidence for why the drug may help patients with AML and low-grade gliomas.

 “Acute myeloid leukemia remains a very difficult-to-treat tumor and, unfortunately, the majority of patients still die of their disease,” Dr. Aguiar said.
 “In this paper, in addition to sophisticated genetic models created in our lab, we also studied primary AML samples to demonstrate that, in the very IDH-mutant tumors from the patients, we detected this change in RNA methylation.
 By better understanding how the IDH-dependent cancers work, we may be able to fine-tune future therapies and improve survival.”